ciDSproj/timeseries_forecast/README.md

 ## Build the ARIMA model
 -	Applied grid search to identify the best parameters for fitting the model
 -	Built the model and used it for producing one-step ahead, dynamic, and future forecasts

+The visualizations confirmed that the overall forecasts were accurate for both one-step ahead and dynamic forecasts.
+The future forecasts indicate that the CO2 time series is expected to continue increasing.